Course Descriptions

 EDU 603 Curriculum Development and Instructional Design

 A practical course designed for individuals who are interested in developing a curriculum and instructional program guide for Christian Education.
 The course informs students about the theory and pedagogy of curriculum and emphasizes the process of curriculum development.
 It shows how curriculum workers (pastors, educators, etc.) go about the process, presenting a step-by-step approach for engaging in curriculum development.
 It stresses the bridge and balance between the curricular design and the instruction of that curricula with learning outcomes focus.
-The course includes the processes of assessing needs, developing curricula, and designing instruction that equip and enable curriculum workers with the competencies needed to understand, plan, develop, and implement appropriate programs for their respective institutions.
+The course includes the processes of assessing needs, developing curricula, and designing instruction that will equip curriculum workers with the competencies needed to understand, plan, develop, and implement appropriate programs for their respective institutions.

 EDU 604 Teaching Strategies: Facilitating Adult Education